Tarab-Imam/cprogram/README.md

 # cprogram
-This is my first program in C.
+This is going to be my first program in C.